Application of the residence concept to Hairy Prairie Clover (Dalea villosa var. villosa) [Final Version]

-Does the concept of residence under SARA apply to this species?
-NO
+Does the concept of residence under the Species at Risk Act (SARA) apply to this species?
+No

 - Does the ecology of the species include the use of a dwelling place-which is a specific location (or locations) or discrete spatial area that contains features similar to a den or nest, or performs functions similar to a den or nest?

 No - the specific loation occupied by an individual Hairy Prairie Clover plant is plainly a part of the general habitat of the species; there is no inherent feature of this area similar to a den or nest.